 Learning And Skills

-We are putting together daily activities to do with children during the school closures, designed to get you outdoors, connected to nature and having fun.
+We have put together nature activities to do with children during the summer holidays, designed to get you outdoors, connected to nature and having fun.
 Explore our nature activities for kids.

 The Heart of England Forest’s new Learning and Skills programme aims to ensure that ALL members of the communities living and working around the Forest enjoy it on a regular basis to improve their quality of life.

 From toddlers to pensioners and from nature lovers to those who rarely spend time outdoors, our programme provides something for everyone.

 We offer regular opportunities for children & families to have fun, make friends and learn about nature.
 We hope our events will help people to establish the habit of spending time outdoors and to develop a lasting and emotional connection with the Forest and the natural world.

 - Mini Foresters – Our monthly club for children aged 4-11 and their families.

 - Young Foresters – Our monthly volunteering and adventure group for young people aged 12-18.

 - WildCare – A creche with a difference.

 - WildTribe – Our holiday club for outdoor kids aged 5 and over.